 The patient and the dentist submit data on the patient’s oral health status, quality of life, health habits and other health determinants via the app.
 An additional online questionnaire collects specific data on the participating dental practices.

-The OHO is currently only available as a mobile App, freely available for any dentist to use, and can be downloaded from the Google Play Store and App Store:
+The app is free, destined for all dentists, and can be downloaded from the Google Play Store and Apple App Store:

 To get the most out of the OHO app, we encourage participants to request a user account from FDI.
-Registered users can log-in to the OHO app and will receive updates from FDI about the data collected in their practice.
-To register, please contact Sean Taylor, Education and Public Health Coordinator.
+Registered users can then log-in to the OHO app and will receive updates from FDI about the data collected in their practice.